 Placing oil or paste under your tongue allows it to be quickly absorbed into your bloodstream.
 This method is also known as taking CBD ‘sublingually’ which literally means ‘under the tongue’.
 It is effective because the area is rich in blood vessels and the membranes that separate them from the bottom of your mouth are thin.

-This is the most popular method of taking CBD because it is relatively easy, you need no special equipment, and up to 35% if wan measure can reach your bloodstream.
+This is the most popular method of taking CBD because it is relatively easy, you need no special equipment, and up to 75% of each measure can reach your bloodstream.
 When taken this way it enters your system quickly and is likely to take effect in 15-20 minutes.

 Swallowing and ingesting CBD

 Swallowing and ingesting CBD is an incredibly versatile method to take it because you can swallow it in capsules, gummies, soft drinks, teas, oils, and pastes.
 Oil and paste can be added to most food items and used in cooking, making the possibilities almost endless.

 Many people choose capsules or gummies because they are discreet, easy to take, and deliver a precise measure of the active ingredient in each one.
 The drawback of swallowing CBD is that when you digest it, your liver breaks it down and your body can use only 4 to 20%.